Lucas-Huerta/art/README.md

 # 🖼️ Art, Vue3 & Vite

 This project was created in Vue js 3 using Vite.
 It aims to present painters I like and show some of their works.
+You can also find "generative art" with Three js ⭐️
 In conclusion a project to have fun and train myself ! 😁

 ## 🛠️ Installation